Physics - From Classroom to Career Senior Year

 - Work in regulatory affairs for a medical instrument manufacturer

 - Computer engineering

 A substantial portion of our graduates have gone on to advanced study in physics at schools like Georgetown, Columbia, SUNY - Stony Brook, Colorado State, Tufts and Yale.

 How do I get there?
 Follow the tips in the Classroom To Career guide.
-Learn more about how Fairfield's can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.
+Learn more about how Career Planning Office can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.

 Engineering's Senior Design Projects

 The Senior Design Projects course is a transformative experience for engineering students, says Dr. Evangelos Hadjimichael, professor of physics in the School of Engineering.
 It assists in transitioning them from students to professional engineers, and acclimates them to the requirements and constraints of good engineering design as practiced by professionals in industry.
 For this reason, the Senior Design Project course is a crucial aspect of engineering curricula.